material-motion/material-motion/specifications/runtime.md

       for every actor
         actor.event()

 Some Actors are not interested in animation events.
 Do not inform these Actors of animation events.
-If no Actor requires animation events, then the Runtime should not listen to animation events.
+If no Actor requires animation events, then the Motion Runtime should not listen to animation events.

-### Runtime active vs idle state
+### Motion Runtime active vs idle state

-At any given time a Runtime can either be **idle** or **active**.
+At any given time a Motion Runtime can either be **idle** or **active**.

-A Runtime is active when there is at least one active Actor.
+A Motion Runtime is active when there is at least one active Actor.

 An Actor can be active for any of the following reasons: